xbeatty/Homework5_XB/README.md

 # Homework5_XB

-This repository contains the code, data, and writing fo$
+This repository contains the code, data, and writing for Homework 5

 - `data/` – datasets used in the analysis
 - `figures/` – generated figures
 - `writing/` – RMarkdown homework file
 - `Homework5_XB.Rproj` – RStudio project file

+-